bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:52:25

-They're going to be using `cashew`.
+They're going to be using Cashu.

 James O'Beirne: 00:52:27